roguehashrate/pkgup/README.md

 # PkgUp

-A simple Crystal CLI tool to update system packages and Flatpak apps on Debian-based Linux systems.
+A simple Crystal CLI tool to update system packages and Flatpak apps on Debian-based GNU/Linux systems.
 Automatically detects whether to use `doas` or `sudo` for privilege escalation, and prefers `nala` if installed, falling back to `apt`.

 ## Features